-r/utilities is a subreddit with 635 members.
-The most common kinds of discussions are pain & anger and advice requests, and the community frequently discusses utilities, energy, water, market, and electricity.
+r/utilities is a subreddit with 645 members.
+The most common kinds of discussions are pain & anger and news, and the community frequently discusses utilities, energy, water, market, and electricity.

 A community for employees and advisors in the utility industry to come together and chat about energy, gas, water, wastewater, and waste management services.
 Use this space to discuss public and private utility news, policies, technology, and best practices.